Berta Bridal: Collections

-Recognition

-Berta was recognized by The New York Times as one of the main bridal designers who caused a big shift in the bridal fashion world to a more sexy and bold style of dresses, and was covered by some of the top influencing bridal magazines and blogs such as Theknot, BRIDES, Style me pretty, Vogue, and Wedding chicks.

 In popular culture

 Britney Spears, Priyanka Chopra, Sharon Stone and Carrie Underwood have worn Berta evening to various events.
 Kylie Jenner and Kourtney Kardashian were also featured in Berta as part of the launch of the Stormi collection and a cover photoshoot to Vogue Arabia.
 Ariana Grande wore a mini Berta on her music video of "Don't call me angel".
 Sofia Vergara wore a Berta gown for the AGT 2021 finals.